jdtsmith/kind-icon/README.md

    		     completion-in-region-function)))))
 ```

-For whichever completion-ui you are using.
+for whichever `completion-ui` you are using.

 ## Configuration